 - use less detergent.
 It’s odd to think that all you need is a tbsp of detergent but, generally speaking, we’re only washing perfume and sweat out of clothing.

 - stop using fabric softener.
 It’s dispensed in the rinse cycle and leaves a film that becomes a food source for bacteria and mold to grow.
 Dryer sheets or dryer balls area better options.

-- Maintain your washer by running a hot cycle as your last cycle on wash day and even an extra rinse if doing especially soiled laundry.
+- using mainly cold water is fine but maintain your washer by running a hot cycle as your last cycle on wash day and even an extra rinse if doing especially soiled laundry.

 - Clean the filter.
 The filter can be partially plugged to slow the drain of water to cause problems.